el-ev/lpc/README.md

 # LPC

-This project seems to be evolving into a toy compiler.
+This project seems to be evolving into a toy transplier.